-Other Developments Affecting 2020 Compensation
+Developments Affecting 2021 Compensation

-The primary actions that we took in 2020 with respect to the compensation of our named executive officers other than those described above in response to the COVID-19 pandemic were the following:
+The primary actions that we took in 2021 with respect to the compensation of our named executive officers were the following:

-- The Compensation Committee made decisions regarding the base salaries of each of our named executive officers - The Compensation Committee established performance goals and target awards under our Annual Incentive Plan - The Compensation Committee made annual grants of performance share units and time-vesting restricted stock units under our 2010 Stock Incentive Plan ("2010 Stock Plan"). - Our stockholders approved an amended and restated version of the 2010 Stock Plan that extended its term until 2030.
+- The Compensation Committee made decisions regarding the base salaries of each of our named executive officers - The Compensation Committee established performance goals and target awards under our Annual Incentive Plan, as described further below under "Elements of Executive Compensation - Annual Incentive Plan." - The Compensation Committee made annual grants of performance share units and time-vesting restricted stock units under our 2010 Stock Incentive Plan ("2010 Stock Plan"), as described further below under "Elements of Executive Compensation - Long Term Incentive Compensation." - We entered into a new employment agreement with Mr. Sievert to reflect the elimination of his current role and his transition to the role of Vice President, Business Development through March 31, 2022.